Constraints on the time variation of the gravitational constant using gravitational-wave observations of binary neutron stars

 \paragraph{Constraining the cosmic evolution of the gravitational constant:---}

-The gravitational-wave signal produced by the inspiral of a binary neutron star system can be written in the frequency domain as $h(f) = A(f) \exp {i \, \Psi(f)}$, where $A(f)$ is the amplitude, $\Psi(f)$ is the phase and $f$ is the Fourier frequency.
+The GW signal produced by the inspiral of a binary neutron star system can be written in the frequency domain as $h(f) = A(f) \exp {i \, \Psi(f)}$, where $A(f)$ is the amplitude, $\Psi(f)$ is the phase and $f$ is the Fourier frequency.
 The post-Newtonian expansion of the phase is given by~\cite{BIOPS}

-Here, $v := \left({\pi \, \Gs \Ms f}/{c^3}\right)^{1/3}$ is a dimensionless parameter, where $\Ms = m_\mathrm{s,1} + m_\mathrm{s,2}$ is the total mass of the binary, while $\psi_k$ are some dimensionless coefficients that depend on a set of intrinsic parameters $\blambda$ of the binary, such as the mass ratio and dimensionless spins of the neutron stars, but \emph{not} on the value of $G$~\footnote{The parameters that appear in the waveform describing the effects of the internal structure of the neutron stars (e.g., spin and tidal induced deformations) \emph{do} depend on $G$.
+Here, $v := \left({\pi \, \Gs \Ms f}/{c^3}\right)^{1/3}$ is a dimensionless parameter, where $\Ms = m_\mathrm{s,1} + m_\mathrm{s,2}$ is the total mass of the binary, while $\psi_k$ are some dimensionless coefficients that depend on a set of intrinsic parameters $\blambda$ of the binary, such as the symmetric mass ratio $\eta$ and dimensionless spins of the neutron stars, but \emph{not} on the value of $G$~\footnote{The parameters that appear in the waveform describing the effects of the internal structure of the neutron stars (e.g., spin- and tidal-induced deformations) \emph{do} depend on $G$.
 However, their (dimensionless) contributions to the waveform are $G$-independent, similarly to how they are not affected by the cosmological redshift~\cite{Messenger:2011gi}.
-This should enable us to use these quantities to place additional constraints on the variation of $G$.
-Additionally, the phase of the gravitational wave also depends on extrinsic parameters such as the location and orientation of the binary, which do not affect the current discussion.}.
+Additionally, the phase of the GW also depends on extrinsic parameters such as the location and orientation of the binary, which do not affect the current discussion.}.

-The detection of gravitational waves from compact binaries, and the estimation of source parameters is performed by phase matching the data with theoretical templates of the expected signal.
+The detection of GWs from compact binaries, and the estimation of source parameters is performed by phase matching the data with theoretical templates of the expected signal.
 Typically, several hundreds of thousands of templates, corresponding to different values of source parameters $\blambda$, need to be correlated with the data.
 These templates are generated using the current value $\Go$ of the gravitational constant.
 That is, templates use $v := \left({\pi \, \Go \Mo f}/{c^3}\right)^{1/3}$ in Eq.~\eqref{eq:gwphase}, where $\Mo$ is the total mass of the binary parametrizing a given template.

 Template matching is achieved when the phase of the template is matched with the phase of the signal, which, in turn, occurs when the set of parameters $\blambda$ of the templates matches that of the source.
 It can be seen from Eq.~\eqref{eq:gwphase} that, in addition, the following condition also has to be satisfied (neglecting cosmological redshift)